Psykotikism/Mutant_Tanks/README.md

 # Mutant Tanks
-Mutant Tanks takes the original [[L4D2] Super Tanks](https://forums.alliedmods.net/showthread.php?t=165858) by [Machine](https://forums.alliedmods.net/member.php?u=74752) to the next level by enabling full customization of Mutant Tanks to make gameplay more interesting.
+Mutant Tanks takes [[L4D2] Super Tanks](https://forums.alliedmods.net/showthread.php?t=165858) by [Machine](https://forums.alliedmods.net/member.php?u=74752) to the next level by enabling full customization of Mutant Tanks to make gameplay more interesting.

 ## License
 > The following license is also placed inside the source code of each plugin and include file.